ilaydaxtx/reactproject1/README.md

 # reactproject1
-Welcome to React-2024!
+Welcome to my React project!
 This is a web application developed using React.js, SCSS, jQuery, and Bootstrap.

 ## Getting Started